The dashboard shows all of your Convex projects, allowing you to view associated data and debug issues.

 You may change the name of a team or invite new members to a team by clicking on the Settings navigation button while on the dashboard landing page.

-The landing page shows your deployments grouped by project.
-A project corresponds to a codebase that uses Convex, which contains a single deployment.
-You can deactivate the deployment here.
+A project corresponds to a codebase that uses Convex, which contains a production deployment and one dev deployment for each team member.

 There are four basic charts for each function:

 This chart plots the number of times your function was called per minute.
 As your app's usage increases, you should see this chart trend upward as well.

 A plot of any exceptions that occur while running your function.
 Want to know what's going wrong?
 Check out the logs page, detailed below.

 A percentage rate of how often this function is simply reusing a cached value vs. being rerun.
 Your application will run best and your response times will be fastest with high cache hit rates.

 Note that mutation functions (functions which write to your Convex tables) will never be cached, so for mutations this chart will always be pinned at 0%.